 Should I just do shadowing or a combination of shadowing and volunteering?

 Ideally, students should have a combination of shadowing and volunteering.
 Shadowing is usually short term but a student is able to see many different facets of medicine through different shadowing experiences.
 Volunteering allows students to demonstrate a commitment to service over time.
 It's usually a more active experience than shadowing, which tends to be more observation.

 How do I find out about volunteer, clinical, and shadowing summer opportunities?

-Check out our Summer Programs section.
+Many opportunities students in which students engage during the year (i.e. volunteering at a clinicl or hospital) can be continued during the summer months.
+You can also check out our Summer Programs section.
 We also encourage students to sign-up for our Weekly Update, which highlights premed/pre-health events, opportunities and information.

 Is volunteering in a non-healthcare setting valued?